Photo by Christina @ wocintechchat.com on Unsplash

 8. Agent Productivity Metrics

-How to Measure: Use your customer service platform to track agent activities and calculate productivity rates.
+• How to measure: Use your support platform to track activity and calculate throughput by channel.

 Implementing Effective Measurement Strategies